 * Does the shortcut open Kronos when clicked?

-* Is the browser being opened Internet Explorer?
+* Is the page being opened in the Internet Explorer browser?

 * Is the Internet Explorer browser using Compatibility View?